Gettext

 In computing, gettext is an internationalization and localization (i18n and l10n) system commonly used for writing multilingual programs on Unix-like computer operating systems.
 One of the main benefits of gettext is that it separates programming from translating.
 The most commonly used implementation of gettext is GNU gettext, released by the GNU Project in 1995.
 The runtime library is libintl. gettext provides an option to use different strings for any number of plural forms of nouns, but this feature has no support for grammatical gender.
+The main filename extensions used by this system are .POT (Portable Object Template), .PO (Portable Object) and .MO (Machine Object).

 History

 Initially, POSIX provided no means of localizing messages.
 Two proposals were raised in the late 1980s, the 1988 Uniforum gettext and the 1989 X/Open catgets (XPG-3 § 5).
 Sun Microsystems implemented the first gettext in 1993.
 The Unix and POSIX developers never really agreed on what kind of interface to use (the other option is the X/Open catgets), so many C libraries, including glibc, implemented both.
 As of August 2019, whether gettext should be part of POSIX was still a point of debate in the Austin Group, despite the fact that its old foe has already fallen out of use.
 Concerns cited included its dependence on the system-set locale (a global variable subject to multithreading problems) and its support for newer C-language extensions involving wide strings.

 The GNU Project decided that the message-as-key approach of gettext is simpler and more friendly.
 (Most other systems, including catgets, requires the developer to come up with "key" names for every string.)
 They released GNU gettext, a free software implementation of the system in 1995.
 Gettext, GNU or not, has since been ported to many programming languages.
-The simplicity of po and widespread editor support even lead to its adoption in non-program contexts for text documents or as an intermediate between other localization formats, with converters like po4a (po for anything) and Translate Toolkit emerging to provide such a bridge.
+The simplicity of po and widespread editor support even led to its adoption in non-program contexts for text documents or as an intermediate between other localization formats, with converters like po4a (po for anything) and Translate Toolkit emerging to provide such a bridge.

 Operation

 Programming

 The basic interface of gettext is the gettext(const char*) function, which accepts a string that the user will see in the original language, usually English.
-To save typing time, and to reduce code clutter, this function is commonly aliased to _:
+To save typing time and reduce code clutter, this function is commonly aliased to _:

 printf(gettext("My name is %s.\n"), my_name);